AdamD2/cubecurse/README.md

 --------

-Cubecurse is a simple ncurses based timer developed for timing Rubik's Cube speedsolves.
+Cubecurse is a simple ncurses based timer developed for timing Rubik's Cube solves.
 It is licensed under the GPL v2.

 Features
 --------

-* Title bar with version number
 * Basic 3x3x3 scramble under the title bar
 * Accurate timer which times to three decimal places and outputs the times to the history window with two decimal place precision